smiletoeveryone/wsl/README.md

     get into Microsoft Store >> search bar >> type ubuntu

-    a1. choice what edition of ubuntu you like
+    a1. choice what edition of ubuntu you like // Ubuntu 18.04 LTS is recommended.

     a2. install it